G-M-C/S3-DSLAB/README.md

 # S3-DSLAB
-#This purpose of this repository is to help out all CSE S3 Students studying in KTU affiliated colleges to crack the Data Structure LAb
+#This purpose of this repository is to help out all CSE S3 Students studying in KTU affiliated colleges to crack the Data Structures Lab
 <pre>
 The programs in this repository serve as the foundation to improve DS Skills.
 All programs are written in C